andycroll/andycroll.com/_posts/2020/2020-02-02-calculate-a-mean-average-from-a-ruby-array.md

 Ruby doesn’t provide a native method to generate an average (mean) value from an array of integers.
 Its built-in [`Math`](https://ruby-doc.org/core-2.7.0/Math.html) library focuses on more complex calculations and there's no built-in `#average` or `#mean` method on `Array`.

-This leaves us free to create our own implementation, bringing the opportunity to shoot ourselves in the foot.
+This leaves us free to create our own implementation, introducing the opportunity to shoot ourselves in the foot.

 ## Ensure you use...